jonnonz1/nz-statute-book/acts/public/1986/state-owned-enterprises-act-1986.md

 (2) Nothing in this Act prevents the exercise in relation to a State enterprise named in Schedule 2 of a power conferred by section 23 or section 24 or section 28 at or about the same time as the shareholding Ministers for the State enterprise transfer or dispose of shares in the State enterprise held by those Ministers.

 ### 30 Application of Companies Acts to new State enterprises
-(1) Notwithstanding anything in the Companies Act 1993, the Reserve Bank of New Zealand Act 1989, or any other enactment or rule of law, a company in which all the shares are applied for by Ministers may be registered under the Companies Act 1993 with a name specified in Schedule 2 of this Act (not being a name specified in that schedule before the commencement of the Companies Act 1993); and sections 20, 21, 22, 23(1) and (2), and 24 of that Act shall not apply to any such company.
+(1) Notwithstanding anything in the Companies Act 1993, the Banking (Prudential Supervision) Act 1989, or any other enactment or rule of law, a company in which all the shares are applied for by Ministers may be registered under the Companies Act 1993 with a name specified in Schedule 2 of this Act (not being a name specified in that schedule before the commencement of the Companies Act 1993); and sections 20, 21, 22, 23(1) and (2), and 24 of that Act shall not apply to any such company.
 (2)
 (3)